A group of researchers plans to send cancer cells into space after research in a microgravity environment has shown remarkable effects.

 The initial results observed by Chou have shown truly radical effects.

-"We studied cancer cells from four different types of cancer and four different parts of the body: breasts, ovaries, lungs and nose.
-Under microgravity conditions, 80% to 90% of these cancer cells die in just 24 hours."
+“We studied tumor cells from four different types of cancer and four different parts of the body: breast, ovaries, lungs and nose.
+In microgravity conditions, 80% to 90% of these tumor cells die in just 24 hours.”

 This is why Joshua Chou wants to send cancer cell samples to ISS, the International Space Station in 2020.